fnproject/fdk-java/docs/CloudThreadsUserGuide.md

 ### 2. Create a Cloud Thread within your Function

 You will create a function that produces the nth prime number and then returns an informational message once the prime number has been computed.
-In this example, we have chosen to block for the computation graph to complete by calling `get()`.
-This allows you to see the return value when invoking your function over HTTP.
-In a production application, you should avoid blocking, since your function will continue to run while waiting for a computation result, even though it has no useful work to do.
+In this example, we have chosen to block our to wait for completion of the computation graph by calling `get()`.
+This allows you to see the return value when invoking your function over HTTP. *In a production application, you should avoid blocking*, since your function will continue to run while waiting for a computation result, even though it has no useful work to do.

-Edit the file: `src/main/java/com/example/fn/PrimeFunction.java` and add the following contents:
+Create the file: `src/main/java/com/example/fn/PrimeFunction.java` with the following contents:

 ```java
 package com.example.fn;